 Using the default Profile Picture on a social media site suggests that you are a spammer or someone who is not committed to the community.

 IMPORTANT: Before you do anything else, upload your logo or a professional photo of yourself to your profile!
-The image below shows example Profile Pictures (photos) from (1) Facebook, (2) Google+, (3) Twitter and (4) Pinterest.
-On Facebook and Twitter, you can and should upload a Cover Photo that will extend across the backgound of your page.
+The image below shows example (Crimson Designs) profile pictures and cover photos of from (1) Facebook, (2) Pinterest and (4) Twitter.
 If you upload an image that doesn't fit the dimensions required, you'll be asked to crop and reposition the image or find a larger one.